NEKR1D/PC-OPTIMIZATION/README.md

   - SATA/NVME Controllers // High  // E-cores 8-15

 > [!NOTE]
-> - Core 0 - Do not use any threads on this core.
-Typically the default interrupt threads for all devices IRQ/MSI, also in many cases already has significant usage by OS, applications and games.
+> - Do not use any threads on Core 0.
+Typically the default interrupt thread(s) for entire system IRQ/MSI etc. Bottleneck in many cases where defaults result in significant usage by OS, applications and games.

 ***
 <p align="center"> Plundered with ❤️ by NEKR1D </p>